cilium/cilium/Documentation/cmdref/cilium-operator.md

   -D, --debug                                  Enable debugging mode
       --enable-metrics                         Enable Prometheus metrics
-      --eni-parallel-workers int               Maximum number of parallel workers used by ENI allocator (default 50) -h, --help                                   help for cilium-operator
+      --eni-parallel-workers int               Maximum number of parallel workers used by ENI allocator (default 50) --eni-tags map                           ENI tags in the form of k1=v1 (multiple k/v pairs can be passed by repeating the CLI flag) (default map[])
+  -h, --help                                   help for cilium-operator
       --identity-allocation-mode string        Method to use for identity allocation (default "kvstore") --identity-gc-interval duration          GC interval for security identities (default 15m0s)